TinArmEngineering/ltc-docs/api/index.md

 ## Prerequisites

 These examples are written in bash script and require the command line tools curl and jq.
-These are are often pre-installed or easy to install through your local package manager.
+These are often pre-installed or easy to install through your local package manager.

 - [curl](https://curl.se/){:target="_blank"} for transferring data with URLs
 - [jq](https://jqlang.github.io/jq/download/){:target="_blank"} for parsing JSON responses